Fire and rescue services

 Not all medication available over the counter or by prescription in Australia is available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

-Always carry a copy of your prescription and a dated letter from your doctor stating:
+Carry your medicine in its original packaging and a copy of your prescription or a dated letter from your doctor that states:

 More information: